 Bonnie always strived to make a difference to those around her.
 In lieu of flowers, donations can be made to a local organization to use for their community outreach - the Brushy Fork Community Center (in care of BC Bank Inc. P.O.
 Box 370, Phillipi, WV, 26416).
 This group of individuals continuously supported the family in this difficult time.

-in memory of Bonnie Petrosky Schnably, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Bonnie Petrosky Schnably, please visit our floral store.